dynatrace-wwse/enablement-live-debugger-bug-hunting/docs/1-bug-clear-completed.md

-# The Bug "Clear Completed"
+# The Bug "Clear completed"

-!!! note "The Bug 'Clear Completed'"
+!!! note "The Bug 'Clear completed'"
     Level: Beginner

 ## Open the TODO App and add a couple of tasks